TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 # React Site

 The CICD of the React site is nearly identical to CICD of the API.
-When I commit to the main branch of the React site repository, it gets tested, build and pushed to docker hub using GitHub actions.
+When I commit to the main branch of the React site repository, it gets tested, build, and pushed to Docker hub using GitHub actions.
 GitHub uses the build.yml file below to do this.

 ```yml
 # This is a basic workflow to help you get started with Actions